Complete-Knowledge/ck/README.md

 npx hardhat test
 ```

-### Bitcoin Block Verification
+### Bitcoin block verification
 To test out the Bitcoin block verification tools, run
 ```shell
 npx hardhat run scripts/blocksynth.js --network hardhat
 ```

-### Mainnet learnings
+### Ethereum Mainnet remarks
-takes about 10 seconds between firing the transaction and it returning the receipt

-fire the initChallenge transaction 18 seconds after the asic outputs its last warming up message, takes around 40-42 seconds between this message and the asic expecting the work (if it doesnt see work it sleeps for 15-20 seconds)
+* Blocks are mined every 12 seconds on the mainnet, so expect transaction receipts to be delayed up to 12 seconds or more when sending transactions.

-pool software outputs commitments and pub keys, waits for a randomness file to exist (created by the initchallenge script) and then the pool software broadcasts the work to the asic (after it is ready to work)
+* The pool software outputs commitments and public keys, waits for a randomness file to exist (created by the initchallenge script).
+Then the pool software broadcasts the work to the ASIC once it is ready to work.